philcable/pc-primary-categories/README.md

 # Primary Categories

-A WordPress plugin for allowing users to designate a primary category for their content.
+A WordPress plugin that allows users to designate a primary category for their content.

 ## For users